jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 #### Open Source sh Replacements

   Just as Bash provided a *"free"* sh compatible shell for the GNU system that was also adopted by Linux distros as standard.
 They had no choice there were no other shells to adopt because of licensing.
-In 1989 Kenneth Almquist released the Almquist Shell (ash) which was an updated and ope sourced version of the Bourne shell.
+In 1989 Kenneth Almquist released the Almquist Shell (ash) which was an updated and opensourced version of the Bourne shell.
 In 1995/96 Debian maintainers released another improved version of Ash Shell called the Debian Ash Shell (dash) and this is the standard replacement for the traditional /bin/sh

 ## File Permissions and Ownership